PrincessFoxx/PrincessFoxx/README.md

   }

   public function getFutureGoal(): string {
-    return 'To complete at the least, one project';
+    return 'To complete at the least one project';
   }
 }